 Q: So, you don’t have a clear idea of the kind of people your characters are before you start a book?

-A: I don’t.
-Not always.
+A: Not completely, no. Not always.
 I mean, when you meet someone for the first time, do you always know exactly what kind of person they are?
 Sometimes you do immediately.
-It could be their smile, tone of voice, a handshake.
+It could be their smile, tone of voice, or a handshake.
 At other times you’re not quite sure and want to get to know them a little better.
 Right?

 So, okay, you’ve decided to write a story.
 And let’s say you have these two characters talking about a particular situation.
 Doesn’t matter what the situation is, but realistically each character should have their own opinion or perspective of that situation.
 They will react individually to the situation.
 Maybe the same, but maybe not.
 I cannot always see where a particular situation is going to lead at the outset of writing a scene, which may involve several characters, all with their own perspective.
 You have to understand that each character needs to have his or her own voice.
 When you put yourself into the shoes of each character, and try to imagine what their reaction might be to a situation, that’s when that character’s ‘voice’ becomes apparent.
 And in that moment, the direction of the scene can change, which will affect future scenes within the story.

 It’s like what you and I are doing right now.
 You ask a question, and I respond based on how I understood the question and what I think it is you want to know.
 In a fictional story, it’s not much different.
 You still have to figure out what each character will do in any given situation.
 How they will respond to each other and the events going on.

 Q: That sounds like a lot of work.